 Gregory is a seasoned project practitioner, leader, and creator of opportunities.
 He has had a broad career with roles such as project manager, PMO coordinator, technical support specialist, store-man and disc jockey.
 As a result, he has a unique ability to understand the impact of change upon various units of a business.
 Gregory brings this diversity of skills to his work creating accessible documents for clients.

-User Experience Administration Officer
+UX Administration Officer

 Gabriela has 12 years’ experience in accounting.
 She enjoys talking with people, sharing and learning new things.
 In transitioning into the Inclusive Design and accessibility space, she is now responsible for connecting with individuals and communities to recruit users with a wide range of experience and diversity to participate in UX sessions that will help improve product and services for business, governments, and non-profit organisations to gain insights and develop solutions that result in better experiences for everyone.

-Communication and Grants Coordinator
+Communications and Grants

 Claire has recently finished her undergraduate degree and has a keen interest in social equity and understanding the human experience.
 She has worked as a disability support worker throughout her studies and worked with Ozharvest to establish an accessible volunteering program.
 Claire has completed a Bachelor of Communication and a Bachelor of Creative Intelligence and Innovation.